Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Make extra repayments.
 Repayments can be made whenever you like without penalty, though ANZ may apply a minimum repayment amount.
 You can pay off your loan faster if you get a windfall or bonus.

 - Pay less interest.
-Making extra payments will reduce the amount of interest you’ll pay over the life of your loan.
+Making extra payments reduces the amount of interest you pay over the life of your loan.

-A flexible home loan gives you a revolving credit facility on your transactional account with a competitive floating interest rate.
+A flexible mortgage gives you a revolving credit facility on your transactional account with a competitive floating interest rate.

 - Reduce interest.
-By setting up your salary to be paid into this account you reduce the outstanding balance and the amount of interest you’ll pay.
+By arranging for your salary to be paid into this account, you reduce the outstanding balance and the amount of interest you pay.

 - Access to credit.
-If you need money for renovations or a new car, you can use this loan’s credit facility and reduce your loan balance when it suits you.
-But ANZ can ask you to repay the loan or reduce your credit limit at any time.
+If you need money for renovations or a new car, you can use this loan’s credit facility and reduce your loan balance when it suits.
+However, ANZ can ask you to repay the loan or reduce your credit limit at any time.

 Healthy Home Loan Package

-- Interest free home loan top ups.
-You can spend up to $5,000 for insulation and $5,000 for heat pumps without paying any interest for 4 years.
+- Interest-free home loan top-ups.
+You can spend up to $5,000 on insulation and $5,000 on heat pumps, without paying any interest for 4 years.

 - Interest rate discounts.
 Deposit your full salary into your ANZ transactional account to receive a discount of up to 1.00% per annum on your floating or flexible interest rate and .70% per annum on a new fixed rate.